sciZer0/7/v/README.md

 In Inflationary Economy, there is nothing new and valuable.

-All that Inflationary Economy (endless emissions of regular tokens) can give us is bubbles, each of which will inevitably burst.
+All that Inflationary Economy (endless emissions of regular tokens) can give us is the depreciation of values and bubbles.

 On the other hand, the Bitcoin token is allegedly considered a non-inflationary token — a fixed-supply token.
 But in reality, the Bitcoin blockchain will stop printing Bitcoin just at 2140 (in 118 years).